ADHD in boys

 • Anxiety disorder – which causes your child to worry and be nervous much of the time; it may also cause physical symptoms, such as a rapid heartbeat, sweating, and dizziness

-• Conduct disorder – this often involves a tendency towards highly antisocial behavior, such as stealing, fighting, vandalism, and harming people or animals
+• Conduct disorder – this often involves a tendency towards highly antisocial behavior, such as stealing, fighting, vandalism, and harming people or animals.

 • Depression

-• Sleep problems – finding it difficult to get to sleep at night, and having irregular sleeping patterns
+• Sleep problems – finding it difficult to get to sleep at night and having irregular sleeping patterns

-• Autistic spectrum disorder (ASD) – this affects social interaction, communication, interests, and behavior
+• Autistic spectrum disorder (ASD) – this affects social interaction, communication, interests, and behavior.

 • Epilepsy – a condition that affects the brain and causes repeated fits or seizures

-• Tourette’s syndrome – a condition of the nervous system, characterized by a combination of involuntary noises and movements (tics)
+• Tourette’s syndrome – a condition of the nervous system characterized by a combination of involuntary noises and movements (tics)

-• Learning difficulties – such as dyslexia
+• Learning difficulties – such as dyslexia or dyscalculia.

 ADHD Symptoms in Adults